 QODBC Batch Stored Procedures Instructions

-These allow you to start a batch for a given table and all insert/updates will be queued until the sp_batchupdate command is issued.
-This allows for fewer round trips to QuickBooks which increases performance when doing large transfers or recorded from external systems (like FileMaker Pro) to QuickBooks.
+These allow you to start a batch for a given table, and all insert/updates will be queued until the sp_batchupdate command is issued.
+This allows for fewer round trips to QuickBooks, which increases performance when doing large transfers or recording from external systems (like FileMaker Pro) to QuickBooks.